 All things considered, once again the answer is Gore-Tex®.

-However, considering the high price of Gore-Tex jackets and the purpose for the jacket you are looking to buy, a H2No jacket will keep you dry and protected in harsh conditions, albeit not as long as Gore-Tex would.
+However, considering the high price of Gore-Tex jackets and the purpose of the jacket you are looking to buy, an H2No jacket will keep you dry and protected in harsh conditions, albeit not as long as Gore-Tex would.

 There is no need to spend so much money if you want a casual, everyday jacket, rather than a high-performance one.
 If you don’t spend most of your time outdoors in harsh weather, then H2No jackets offer great quality for value.

 – – – –